AviatrixSystems/Docs/HowTos/connect_overlap_cidrs_routebasedipsec.rst

 The new solutions uses a new "network mapped" feature in Site2Cloud that removes the need to configure individual SNAT/DNAT rules.

-The solution is to build a site2cloud route-based IPSEC tunnel using Virtual Tunnel Interface (VTI) between VPC-1 and VPC-2.
+This solution uses a site2cloud route-based IPSEC tunnel using Virtual Tunnel Interface (VTI) between VPC-1 and VPC-2.
 The packet flow is demonstrated as below:

  1. instance-1 sends a packet to instance-2 with a virtual destination IP address, for example 192.24.1.4.
 From instance-1's point of view, the destination instance is a virtual address - 192.24.1.4.
  #.
 When the packet arrives at the VPC-1 gateway, the gateway does DNAT on the packet to translate the virtual destination IP address to 10.24.1.4 which is the instance-2 physical IP address.
  #.
-The gateway at VPC-1 then translates the packet source IP address (10.24.7.122) to a virtual source IP address, say it is 192.24.1.4.
+The gateway at VPC-1 then translates the packet source IP address (10.24.7.122) to a virtual source IP address, say it is 172.24.7.122.
  #.
 The packet then arrives at VPC-2 with destination IP address 10.24.1.4 and source IP address 172.24.7.122.
 From instance-2's point of view, instance-1's address is a virtual IP address - 172.24.7.122.
  #.
-When instance-2 sends a packet to instance-1, the destination is the virtual IP address 192.24.1.4.
+When instance-2 sends a packet to instance-1, the destination is the virtual IP address 172.24.7.122.
  #.
 When the packet arrives at the VPC-1 gateway over the IPSEC tunnel, the VPC-1 gateway translates its destination IP address from virtual address 172.24.7.122 to 10.24.7.122.
  #.
 The VPC-1 gateway then translates the source IP address of the packet from 10.24.1.4 to virtual address 192.24.1.4.